kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 While there is more I could write about how RC operates well from my perspective, I guess it's better for me to summarize my thoughts more concisely.

-From what I have experience and observe, RC nails it on managing expectations and having a good feedback mechanism in place and taking actions to ensure that the participants get the most out of RC.
+From what I have experienced and observed, RC nails it on managing expectations and having a good feedback mechanism in place and taking actions to ensure that the participants get the most out of RC.

-The fact that they are able to pivot to having virtual RC and continuously improving the experience just prove it all.
-Along my time here in RC, I have seen a few initiatives started by the facilitators, to help with the challenges people are facing in their time in RC.
+The fact that they pivot to having virtual RC and continuously improving the experience just prove it all.
+Along my time here in RC, I have seen a few initiatives started by the facilitators, to help with the challenges people are facing in RC.

 Personally, I think that a company can learn a lot from how RC operates and some of the practices it have.